Flevy Management Insights Case Study

 Explore more Channel Strategy Example deliverables

-To improve the effectiveness of implementation, we can leverage best practice documents in Channel Strategy Example.
-These resources below were developed by management consulting firms and Channel Strategy Example subject matter experts.
+To improve the effectiveness of implementation, we can leverage the Channel Strategy Example templates below that were developed by management consulting firms and Channel Strategy Example subject matter experts.

 The pandemic has accelerated the shift towards digital channels, but physical channels remain significant, especially in the food manufacturing sector.
 According to McKinsey, omnichannel shopping has increased by more than 50% across multiple categories.
 Executives must consider how to integrate digital enhancements without undermining their traditional channels.
 A blended approach, focusing on the customer journey across all touchpoints, ensures a seamless experience.
 It's about complementing, not competing between channels.